MoonModules/WLED-Docs/docs/soundreactive/sync.md

 In order to configure UDP sound sync, the ‘master’ needs to be an ESP32 configured as normal, but with Sync Mode set to Send

-For devices without an audio input (either ESP32 or ESP8266), Audio Reactive must be enabled but with the Sync Mode set to Receive.
+For devices without an audio input, Audio Reactive must be enabled but with the Sync Mode set to Receive.
 Make sure the UDP port is the same on all devices.

-In order to change the UDP Sync Mode (Disabled/Transmit/Receive), you need to power-cycle the ESP32/ESP8266.
+In order to change the UDP Sync Mode (Disabled/Transmit/Receive), you need to power-cycle the ESP32.

 ## Technical